 To date, LC3, which is selectively incorporated into autophagic membranes, has been the most specific and therefore also the most analyzed autophagy marker.
-Still, whereas it is well established that autophagosomes can be selectively detected by LC3 immunofluorescence or GFP-LC3 transfection, it is necessary to remain cautious since LC3 has also been observed on other vesicles such as phagosomes and macropinosomes.75 As the conjugation of PE to LC3-I (forming LC3-II) during autophagy is accompanied by a mobility shift, the amount of autophagosomes – which corresponds to the ratio of LC3-II/LC3-I - is also easily quantifiable by Western Blotting.76 Accordingly, GFP-LC3 is normally diffusely scattered throughout the cytoplasm while upon autophagy activation autophagosomes can be identified as distinct puncta; an increased number of punctate structures per cell thus correlates with autophagy induction (Figure 4).76b, 77
+Still, whereas it is well established that autophagosomes can be selectively detected by LC3 immunofluorescence or GFP-LC3 transfection, it is necessary to remain cautious since LC3 has also been observed on other vesicles such as phagosomes and macropinosomes.75 As the conjugation of PE to LC3-I (forming LC3-II) during autophagy is accompanied by a mobility shift, the amount of autophagosomes – which corresponds to the ratio of LC3-II/LC3-I - is also easily quantifiable by Western Blotting.76 Accordingly, GFP-LC3 is normally diffusely scattered throughout the cytoplasm while upon autophagy activation autophagosomes can be identified as distinct puncta; an increased number of punctate structures per cell thus correlates with autophagy induction or decreased autophagosomal off-rate (Figure 4).76b, 77

 We must emphasize that the previously described methods are based on static measurements of autophagosome accumulation and therefore do not allow to differentiate between the induction of autophagy or an impaired autophagy flux, which both result in higher numbers of autophagosomes.
-An impaired autophagy flux can readily be determined by the above-mentioned LC3 Western Blot experiment in the presence of lysosomal protease inhibitors (e.g. pepstatin A).
+An impaired autophagy flux can readily be determined by the above-mentioned LC3 Western Blot experiment in the presence of lysosomal protease inhibitors (e.g. pepstatin A) or buffers (e.g. chloroquine, ammonium chloride) that inhibit LC3-II degradation.
 If the amount of LC3-II remains the same in the presence and absence of the inhibitor, it can be concluded that the increased level of LC3-II is likely to result from an autophagy flux blockage (Figure 5).76a Autophagy flux can also be evaluated based on other Western Blot experiments such as GFP-LC3 cleavage.
 Since GFP is relatively resistant to lysosomal hydrolysis the amount of free GFP can be detected as a measure of autophagosome degradation.78 In addition to LC3, an increase in the level of undegraded p62 can also indicate a potential blockage of autophagy flux.55a

 The turnover of autophagosomes into autolysosomes can be visualized by means of autophagosome-lysosome colocalization studies using LC3-labeling and lysosomal markers (e.g. LAMP-1 or LysoTracker®).77a Likewise, this maturation can be assessed microscopically as well as via flow cytometry using for instance, an mRFP-GFP tandem fluorescent-tagged LC3 (tfLC3).
 As GFP is pH-sensitive and more prone to quenching than mRFP, the various autophagic vesicles can be distinguished through their different fluorescence signal; autophagosomes will show both signals (i.e. yellow) while after lysosomal fusion GFP is quenched and thus autolysosomes can be identified asmRFP positive vesicles.77a, 79 Flow cytometry can also be applied to determine the total fluorescence intensity of GFP-LC3 as a measure of autophagic activity.80